Get ready to run AMOK and perform acts of kindness in your local community.

 As well as AMOK we have Class Act which allows you to enter your act for consideration for an award if you are under 18 and part of a school group.
 Simply click the above link once your act is completed to find full details on how to submit your act.

 You can apply for funding for your act by filling in this form.
 Note that you will need to provide receipts/proof of purchase for any expenses you accrue.

-When you sign up we will ask you to confirm that you have read and agreed to our terms and conditions.
-Basically you have to confirm that what you’re going to do is legal, ethical and honest.
+Please ensure you read and understand the terms and conditions of this event.
+In simple terms you need to make sure that what you’re going to do is legal, ethical and honest.
 In the fancy legal terms we’re required to use, that means: